 Over the past few years, many entrepreneurs, mostly bloggers, include online courses as an integral part of their financial success.
 Similar to self-publishing, it offers dual wins for you and your client.
 That is if you also want to create your own.

-In most cases, clients will hire you to create a course for his or her audience.
+In most cases, clients will hire you to create a course for their audience.
 When you think you have the skills to do this particular job, then, you can consider upselling your skillset by offering that service to your client.

 If you haven’t found one yet, don’t worry.
 You still have a ton of options to write and make money online.
 However, it’s wise not to deny or ignore the fact that creating online courses remains a great long-term investment for most entrepreneurs.
 It is still part of content writing.